worldline/angular-training/docs/src/components/README.md

 - `ngAfterViewChecked`: called after `ngAfterViewInit` and every subsequent `ngDoCheck`.

 For each lifecycle hook there exists a corresponding interface.
-Their named is derived from the lifecycle hook's they define minus the `ng`.
+Their name is derived from the lifecycle hook's they define minus the `ng`.
 For instance, to use `ngOnInit()` implement the interface `OnInit`.

 ## Communication between child and parent components
 A common pattern in Angular is sharing data between a parent component and one or more child components.
 You can implement this pattern by using the `@Input()` and `@Output()` directives. `@Input()` allows a parent component to update data in the child component.
 Conversely, `@Output()` allows the child to send data to a parent component.